The Vampire Slayer Diaries

 Buffy the Vampire Slayer was released to US theaters by Fox on July 31st, 1992, written by Joss Whedon and directed by Fran Rubel Kuzui.
 It was substantially rewritten, Whedon has indicated in numerous interviews, but he remains the sole credited writer.
 And if you were judging it on its own, you'd figure Whedon at least had a way with quirky, campy, Hollywood teen action/comedy.

-I said that a friend and her roommate who were mildly obsessed with the flick rented it for us to watch one night in '93 or '94.
+I mentioned in my first Buffy post that a friend and her roommate who were mildly obsessed with the flick rented it for us to watch one night in '93 or '94.
 Really all I remembered from that viewing were the broad strokes, the main cast, Paul Reubens' laughably (in a good way) interminable death scene, and a generally amusing tackiness — nothing that compared to, say, your better coming-of-age John Hughes films, or to 1987's cult-classic modern vamp movie The Lost Boys, nor certainly, once I finally got into it, to the WB/UPN run of Buffy.

 The main cast and broad strokes are as follows: Kristy Swanson is Buffy Summers, a popular, self-absorbed high-school cheerleader in Los Angeles with vividly recurring dreams of other times.
 A man named Merrick (Donald Sutherland) shows up one day to pronounce her the Chosen One, a girl born once in a generation destined to be the Slayer, and he is her Watcher.
 She, of course, doesn't believe him and wants nothing to do with slaying vampires even after the proof is staring her in the face and breathing down her neck, but she begins to accept her role when the vampire king Lothos (Rutger Hauer) and his minions wreak havoc around town — soon targeting her directly, as Lothos apparently finds killing Slayers particularly sweet.
 Buffy and local delinquent Pike (Luke Perry) are drawn together by newfound senses of duty and, ultimately, attraction, since this is a Hollywood teen action/comedy.
 Everything comes to a head during a dance in the high-school gym.